-Table G – Total Loss Projections
+Table G—Total Loss Projections

-Worksheet 2.c--ASC 310-30
+A.2.c—ASC 310-30

 The Retail ASC 310‐30 worksheet (Accounting Standards Codification (ASC) Subtopic 310‐30, Receivables—Loans and Debt Securities Acquired with Deteriorated Credit Quality, formerly AICPA Statement of Position 03‐3, “Accounting for Certain Loans or Debt Securities Acquired in a Transfer”) collects information and projections on the BHCs’ retail purchased credit impaired (PCI) portfolio reported as held for investment on the FR Y-9C, Schedule HC-C, Items 1 through 9.
 Do not report PCI loans that are either (1) loans held for sale; or (2) loans held for investment accounted for under the fair value option.
 Provide actual information (required only in the baseline scenarios) for the third quarter of the reporting period and projected information for the future quarters (where applicable).